mrinal054/TKV-AutoQC/README.md

 **Building Your Dataset**

-TKV AutoQC provides tools to create stratified dataset splits.
+TKV AutoQC provides tools to create stratified dataset splits and generate the input Excel sheet required by the trainer file.
+These codes can be found in the **preparation_scripts** folder.

 Steps:
 1. Place MRI volumes `*_0000.nii.gz` and corresponding segmentation masks `*.nii.gz` in unified directories.
 Scripts assume images are in Accept/Reject/Rework subdirectories and masks are in a single flat directory.